s4ilor/ml-patterns/README.md

 # Hello there!
-It looks like you've found a quick tutorial (another one ;-)) for creating a simple image classifier using TensorFlow for Poets.
+This particular tutorial shows an example of how to use TensorFlow for Poets with Kaggle dataset.

-Today we're going to test it on Slavic decoration patterns.
+We're going to test it on Slavic decoration patterns.
 All you have to do is: download the data, type a few lines of code in shell and run the program.
 Simple as that!

 Everything works perfectly fine on Ubuntu 16.04.